-While using the hair products and the Youthful Skin cleansers, oils, and creams is good, we also recommend taking supplements specifically for the skin and hair.
-Healthy Hair and Nails, for instance, fortifies and enhances the growth of hair and nails.
+While using the hair products and the Youthful Skin Cleansing Gel, Oil, and Cream is good, we also recommend taking supplements specifically for the skin and hair.
+Healthy Hair & Nails, for instance, fortifies and enhances the growth of hair and nails.

 Calcium Support is an excellent supplement to improve damaged hair or nails.
 It enhances your body's ability to assimilate the calcium from foods you eat.
 Youthful Skin Herbal Tablets provide the support your skin needs as it ages, reducing dehydration, wrinkles and the thinning of the skin.
 Radiant Skin helps flush out toxins that can cause eruptions and irritation, leaving your skin clear and glowing.